 In the end, she accepted a plea deal in 2017 and moved to Washington, where she completed a year of ‘mail-in probation.’
 She subsequently filed a lawsuit against the state of Kansas and several agencies regarding the removal of her son from her care.
 However, a federal judge dismissed the unfortunate woman’s case.

 In May 2021, the Kansas State House passed an MMJ bill and sent it to the Senate.
-However, no vote will take place until 2022.
 The bill proposes medical marijuana for cancer, Parkinson’s, and lupus, among other conditions.
 Even if it passes, MMJ patients won’t be able to smoke or vape marijuana.

 Claire & Lola’s Law